 Radiographer: OK, you are just going to feel us pressing down on the mask there; you are doing really well are you still ok?

 Voiceover: They use the marks on the mask to line up the machine each time you have treatment.
 The mask keeps you head still and makes sure that your treatment is directed at the cancer.
 They put your name on the mask and keep it in the radiotherapy department ready for your treatment.

 Patient: They told me about the procedure, a mask being fitted, that it would be moulded to the shape of my face.
 Which they did, three lovely girls put my mind at ease sat me down heated the mask moulded it around my face, not an uncomfortable thing at all to go through.

-The mould room may also need to make a personalised leg or arm rest for you, as well as the mould.
+Your technician or radiographer may also need to make a personalised leg or arm rest for you, as well as the mould.

 For radiotherapy to the breast, you might need a breast mould to bring the breast up and keep it in the same position for each of your treatments.